Forward Solver¶

 As a first step, we create a unit square mesh \(\Omega = [0,1]^2\), with \(n_x = n_y = 100\) discretization points in each dimension, resulting in a total of \(N_V=10000\) mesh vertices.

-We rely on scipy
+We rely on scipy's Delaunay triangulation function:

 import numpy as np